Pietro Vierchowod: Coaching career

-On 13 June 2014, Vierchowod was announced as the new coach of the Hungarian club, Budapest Honvéd, but after the team's poor performance on 6 October and lack of company support he resigned.
+On 13 June 2014, Vierchowod was announced as the new coach of the Hungarian club, Budapest Honvéd, but after the team's poor performance and the lack of company support, he resigned on 6 October.

 He then briefly served as head coach of FC Kamza between June and July 2018, He left the company because of issues with the management.